White House State Ballroom: Construction

-Construction began in September 2025.
-Construction continued during the 2025 United States federal government shutdown that October; a White House Office of Management and Budget memo stated that the construction was being funded by private donors and would not be impacted by federal budget negotiations.
+Construction began in September 2025, continuing during the 2025 United States federal government shutdown that October; a White House Office of Management and Budget memo stated that the construction was being funded by private donors and would not be impacted by federal budget negotiations.
 Demolition of the East Wing began on October 20.
-According to a White House official, the "entirety" of the East Wing is planned to eventually be "modernized and rebuilt".
-The Wall Street Journal reported that employees of the United States Treasury Department were directed not to take pictures or video of the construction work; the department's headquarters are next door to the White House.
+According to a White House official, the "entirety" of the East Wing was to be "modernized and rebuilt".
+Employees of the U.S. Treasury, which is headquartered next door to the White House, were directed not to take pictures or video of the construction work.

-The project is expected to be finished before Trump's term ends in 2029.
-Experts interviewed by The New York Times described the proposed timetable for completion before 2029 as "optimistic".
+In a July 2025 announcement, the White House said the project would be finished before Trump's term ends in 2029.
+Experts interviewed by The New York Times described that proposed timetable as "optimistic".
+Trump said in May 2026 that, while he expected to use the ballroom toward the end of his term, the structure would be "really for other presidents".

 Two magnolia trees are believed to have been removed during the construction of the ballroom in late October 2025.
-The trees had been planted as commemorative trees for Presidents Warren G. Harding and Franklin D. Roosevelt in 1947 and 1942 respectively.
+The trees had been planted as commemorative trees for presidents Warren G. Harding and Franklin D. Roosevelt in 1947 and 1942 respectively.
+The Harding tree had previously been in a different location, planted in 1922 by first lady Florence Harding.

+On May 15, 2026, Trump announced the scheduled opening date for the ballroom as September 2028.

+On June 4, 2026, the U.S. Senate voted on an amendment to block construction of the ballroom, until Congress authorized the project.
+Although six Republican Senators voted with the Democrats to block construction, the amendment failed 52-47, lacking the required 60 votes.